Intervertebral Disc Disease in Dogs

 The staging of Intervertebral Disc Disease (IVDD) in dogs is typically based on the severity of clinical signs and neurological deficits:

-2. Stage II (Ambulatory Paraparesis): The dog has weakness in the hind limbs but can still walk with a wobbly gait.
-There may be mild loss of coordination or balance, but the dog can bear weight.
+2. Stage II (Ambulatory Paraparesis): The dog has weakness in the effected legs but can still walk with a wobbly gait.
+Pain responses are normal.
 Conservative management is effective 95% of the time.

-3. Stage III (Non-Ambulatory Paraplegia): The dog is unable to walk but can still feel pain in the hind limbs.
-There may be significant weakness or paralysis, but reflexes are still present.
+3. Stage III (Non-Ambulatory Paraplegia): The dog is unable to walk but can still move the legs voluntarily.
+They have normal pain responses and reflexes are still present.
 Outcomes are much improved with surgery compared to conservative care.

-5. Stage V (Severe Paralysis with Complete Loss of Pain Perception): The dog has no movement or sensation in the affected limbs and may also show signs of incontinence.
+5. Stage V (Severe Paralysis with Complete Loss of Pain Perception): The dog has no movement and no deep pain in the affected limbs and may also show signs of incontinence.
 This stage requires urgent surgical intervention to have any chance of recovery.

 IVDD Treatment Options